MohFahmi27/MySecondComposeApp/README.md

-# Compose Simple Appp Example
+# Compose Simple App Example
 Creating simple app using jetpack compose with Lazy Column and others component of that avaible in the jetpack compose.

 ## App Screenshot: